javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

   elem = clone(elem);

-  // 20 more lines, now working with the new elem!
+  // 20 more lines, now working with the clone of the elem!
 }
 ```

 A fellow programmer who wants to work with `elem` in the second half of the function will be surprised...
-Only during the debugging, after examining the code he will find out that he worked with he's working with the clone!
+Only during the debugging, after examining the code he will find out that he's working with a clone!

 Deadly effective even against an experienced ninja.
-Met in the code regularly.
+Seen in code regularly.

 ## Underscores for fun